 As the only higher education entity in Monroe County, MCCC plays a key role in the region's economic development.
 The college remains committed to providing comprehensive educational opportunities, offering transformational learning through educational excellence, and delivering entrepreneurial and responsive leadership to address community needs.
 Our community's ability to attract new investment and jobs, as well as retain existing employers, is dependent upon developing new pathways to certificate and degree credentials that align with emerging business and industry needs.
 This renovation and addition project is necessary to deliver the elemental instruction in the classrooms and labs essential to meet this need.

-The healthcare workforce has become one of the cornerstones of Michigan's economy and it is imperative that community colleges continue to provide a pipeline of new entrants into the healthcare workforce.
-The Michigan Bureau of Labor Market Information and Strategic Initiatives projects from 2016 to 2026 healthcare support occupations will grow more than triple the statewide rate at 22.7 percent, which is by far the largest projected growth for any major occupational group.
+The healthcare and safety service workforce have become one of the cornerstones of Michigan's economy, and it is imperative that community colleges continue to provide a pipeline of new entrants into the healthcare workforce.
+According to the Michigan Bureau of Labor Market Information and Strategic Initiatives (MBLMISI), "despite low projected growth, we expect over 500,000 job opening on average annually through the projection period: About one in three openings will come from labor forces exits."
+MBLMISI projects from 2018 to 2028 healthcare support occupations will grow more than triple the statewide rate at 22.7 percent, which is by far the largest projected growth for any major occupational group.
+The job market for safety service occupations in the areas of criminal justice, law enforcement, and corrections is extremely good.
+Police and sheriff patrol officer positions show stable growth, with significant increase in demand trend 2022-23.

 The returns on investment are significant and immediate.

-The current Michigan's HOT 50 jobs listing includes Registered Nurses with an anticipated 9.8 percent, 10-year (2018-2028) job growth rate.
-The two most in demand healthcare professions certifications in Michigan are reported as License Practical Nurses and Certified Nursing Assistant.
+MBLMISI educational attainment plays a critical role in improving the employment outcomes of Michigan residents.
+The Michigan's HOT 50 jobs listing includes Registered Nurses with an anticipated 8 percent, 10-year (2020-2030) job growth rate.
+The two most in-demand healthcare profession certifications in Michigan are reported as License Practical Nurses and Certified Nursing Assistant.
 Wages for registered nurses range from \$28 - \$47 per hour and License Practical Nurses \$21 - \$31 (DTMB, 2021).
 The wage range for respiratory therapists in Michigan is \$24 - \$37 per hour with projected growth of 24.2 percent.
 MCCC nursing and respiratory care graduate pass rates on licensing examinations far exceed state and national averages by 4.1 to 60.5% (averaging 82% - 100% percent every semester).
 High pass rates are one of the reasons healthcare industry employers throughout the State seek MCCC graduates.
 One-hundred percent of MCCC Registered Nursing, Practical Nursing, Nursing Assistant, and Respiratory Therapy program graduates secure high-demand, high-wage jobs.
 Many MCCC healthcare program graduates go on to complete four-year degrees in related areas at Michigan universities, resulting in even higher earning potential.
+The Michigan Bureau of Labor Market Information and Strategic Initiatives cautions that anticipated growth in healthcare employment will not come to fruition unless the workforce is adequately trained (Health Care Cluster Workforce Analysis, 2013).